- Entry Forms

 in small, individual lots, using the old Burgundian method of punched cap fermentation for all red varietals.
 Mitch still

-consults for others including his original namesaké winery.
-He has an exceptional talent for identifying fruit sources
+consults for several other wineries, including a couple of new projects.
+He has an exceptional talent for identifying fruit

-while crafting and designing the final blends.
-He takes great pride in each and every wine regardless of where the
+sources while crafting and designing the final blends.
+He takes great pride in each and every wine regardless of where

 its growth from eight wineries to over 35 distinct wineries today.
 Hands‐on always, Jann has worked harvest in

 California, France, Argentina and Chile.
-A respected wine judge at the San Diego and Monterey wine competitions, Jann
+Jan is respected wine judge at the San Diego and Monterey wine competitions,

-works with celebrity chefs in conjunction with Food & Wine Magazine.
-Jann is a Certified Advanced Level Sommelier
+Jann works with celebrity chefs in conjunction with Food & Wine Magazine.
+Jann is a Certified Advanced Level

-and Society of Wine Educators Certified Wine Educator.
-When she’s not kicking the dirt in a vineyard, look for a dust
+Sommelier and Society of Wine Educators Certified Wine Educator.
+When she’s not kicking the dirt in a vineyard, look

 and cuisine.
 He is the first American to have served as President of The Court of Master Sommeliers Worldwide and